gvwilson/thirdbit/src/fiction/cloudherd/index.md

 grateful for the way it blocked the wind but also conscious of how warm his body had made it.

-"Do they make jokes a lot?" she asked as they started up the path again.
+"Do they tease you a lot?" she asked as they started up the path again.
 "I mean, you're the youngest, and, you know, the tiger…" She trailed off as she realized that she had no idea how she had meant to finish that sentence.

 Private Thokmay didn't seem to notice.
-"Sometimes, but they make jokes about each other too, so I don't mind."
+"Sometimes, but they tease each other too, so I don't mind."
 They walked the rest of the way back to the village in silence beneath branches that jostled each other in the rising wind.
 The storm that Aft had seen was on its way.